 GNSS product analyses and ancillary information for C3S users

-The GNSS product for IGS and EPN-repro2 and ancillary data used for retrieval of GNSS IPW is stored into the tables in the database.
+The GNSS product for IGS and EPN-repro2 and ancillary data used to retrieve GNSS IPW is stored in the tables in the database.
 The data flow is depicted in Figure 7.

 Figure 7: Ancillary data for retrieval of GNSS IPW

-Being the ancillary data recorded in the same database of the GNSS IPW values, the users may access also the meteorological conditions at the same time of the GNSS IPW retrieval.
-Moreover, the availability of the IPW values estimated from ERA5 gives the possibility to compare the results (GNSS IPW) with ERA5 reanalysis, which is a common practice in climate studies.
+As the ancillary data is recorded in the same database as the GNSS IPW values, the users may also access the meteorological conditions at the same time as the GNSS IPW retrieval.
+Moreover, the availability of the IPW values estimated from ERA5 allows comparing the results (GNSS IPW) with ERA5 reanalysis, a common practice in climate studies.

-For both IGS and EPN, the site metadata are obtained from SEMISYS and the sites' amsl-values calculated by EGM2008 geoid model.
+For both IGS and EPN, the site metadata are obtained from SEMISYS, and the sites' amsl-values are calculated using the EGM2008 geoid model.

 IGS and EPN dataset tabular description